 Website | Neighborhood: Sinsa | Address: 643-17 Sinsa-dong, Gangnam District, Seoul, South Korea

-Scentique is a hidden gem in Gangnam crafting cocktails with unique ingredients, including blueberry mango brandy, coconut foam, cinnamon and coffee whiskey, truffle whiskey, and rose Calvados.
-The bar also distills some of its own alcohol, which is probably why the drinks tasted so good.
+Scentique is a hidden gem in Gangnam crafting cocktails with inventive ingredients: blueberry mango brandy, coconut foam, cinnamon and coffee whiskey, truffle whiskey, and rose Calvados.
+The bar also distills some of its own alcohol, which is probably why everything tasted so good.

 Scentique Cocktail Bar

-The ingredient combinations were so unique I had to try as many as I could, and I got through a pretty good amount.
-My favorites were the Matcha Garden, Coconut Orchard, and Truffle Bliss (alcoholic ice cream).
+The combinations were so original I had to try as many as I could.
+I got through… a lot.
+My favorites were the Matcha Garden, Coconut Orchard, and Truffle Bliss, which is alcoholic ice cream.
+Enough said.
 The Rose Blossom was also excellent.

 Scentique Cocktail Bar